wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 The scheduling logic `scheduleInternal()` is also overly complicated by the use of the two boolean template arguments, `touchOccupancy` and `recordPort`.
 In fact, what this function does is simpler than it seems to be.
-When a uop is scheduled on a pipelined functional unit, `scheduleInternal()` is called with `touchOccupancy` being `true` and `recordPort` being false, indicating that the `occupancy` of the instruction window will be incremented by one as the result of uop issue, and that we do not care which port it is issued into.
+When a uop is scheduled on a pipelined functional unit, `scheduleInternal()` is called with `touchOccupancy` being `true` and `recordPort` being `false`, indicating that `occupancy` will be incremented by one as the result of uop issue, and that we do not care which port it is issued into.
+When we want to close the port, however, no actual uop is inserted into the window, and instead, we simply mark the port as in-use in the scheduled cycle to prevent later uops from being scheduled on the port.
+In this case both `touchOccupancy` and `recordPort` are `false` (see `poisonRange()` and the `else` branch of `schedule()`).
+In the last case, an uop requiring non-pipelined functional units is scheduled.
+We need to remember the port it is scheduled on and close the port for `extraSlots` cycles by setting both `touchOccupancy` and `recordPort` to `true`.
+This indicates that `occupancy` will be incremented, and that the member variable of the instruction window, `lastPort`, will also be updated to remember the port on which the uop is scheduled.

 ### Simulating Issue and Dispatch